-As she saw us, the vets agreed that as ill and weak as she was her reaction to us was amazing.
-We spent about 15 minutes with her, she was getting lots of kisses and her little stump did not stop.
+As she saw us, the vets agreed that her reaction to us was amazing, as ill and weak as she was.
+We spent about 15 minutes with her, she was getting lots of kisses, and her little stump did not stop.

 I looked into her eyes and could see that there was more life in this dog!

 Decision made!
 We were going to fight despite all the odds.
 She wasn’t ready to give up, so neither could we.
 However, we did stipulate that should something go wrong during the transfusion, which can sometimes happen, I requested they did not resuscitate.
 Those words were the hardest I had said.